pgomez-a/ft_irc/README.md

 **1 -** the user must be invited if the channel is invite-only;<br>
 **2 -** the user's nick/username/hostname must not match any active bans;<br>
 **3 -** the correct key (password) must be given if it is set.<br>
 Once a user has joined a channel, they receive notice about all commands their server receives which affect the channel.
-This includes MODE, KICK, PART, QUIT and of course PRIVMSG/NOTICE.
+This includes PART, QUIT and of course PRIVMSG/NOTICE.
 If a JOIN is successful, the user is then sent the channel's topic (using RPL_TOPIC) and the list of users who are on the channel (using RPL_NAMREPLY), which must include the user joining.<br><br>
 Command: **JOIN \<channel\>{,\<channel\>} [\<key\>{,\<key\>}]**<br>
 Numeric Replies: **ERR_NEEDMOREPARAMS** &emsp; **ERR_INVITEONLYCHAN** &emsp; **ERR_CHANNELISFULL** &emsp; **ERR_NOSUCHCHANNEL** &emsp; **RPL_TOPIC** &emsp; **ERR_BANNEDFROMCHAN** &emsp; **ERR_BADCHANNELKEY** &emsp; **ERR_BADCHANMASK** &emsp; **ERR_TOOMANYCHANNELS**

 ***

-- **MODE:** dual-purpose command in IRC. **It allows both usernames and channels to have their mode changed.** The rationale for this choice is that one day nicknames will be obsolete and the equivalent property will be the channel.
-When parsing MODE messages, it is recommended that the entire message be parsed first and then the changes which resulted then passed on.<br><br>
-Command: **MODE**

-***

-- **KICK:**

-***

-- **PART:** causes the client sending the message to be removed from the list of active users for all given channels listed in the parameter string.<br><br>
+- **PART:** causes the client sending the message to be **removed from the list of active users** for all given channels listed in the parameter string.<br><br>
 Command: **PART \<channel\>{,\<channel\>}**<br>
 Numeric Replies: **ERR_NEEDMOREPARAMS** &emsp; **ERR_NOTONCHANNEL** &emps; **ERR_NOSUCHCHANNEL**